 Here's the project box I stuffed everything into.
 When

 testing again at a final stage, things suddenly didn't

 work.
 I discovered that the 5V regulator was no longer

 working.
 Maybe I shorted it when moving

 stuff around.
-I replaced the regulator and it
+I replaced the regulator and it all worked

-again.
+perfectly again.
 Good thing I bought two of them.

 Next step was installing all this in the car.